promethivm-labs/Summa-Generativarum/Physics/cfpe-unified-gr-qm.md

 # Minimal CFPE Axioms for the Simultaneous Emergence of Quantum Mechanics and General Relativity

+## License and Copyright

+**Copyright © 2025 Avery Alexander Rijos.
+All rights reserved.**

+This work is licensed under the **Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0)**.

+**You are free to:**
+- **Share** — copy and redistribute the material in any medium or format

+**Under the following terms:**
+- **Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+- **NonCommercial** — You may not use the material for commercial purposes.
+- **NoDerivatives** — If you remix, transform, or build upon the material, you may not distribute the modified material.

+**Additional Restrictions:**
+- The intellectual content (frameworks, terminology, operators, theorems) remains the sole property of the author.
+- Distribution or reproduction beyond fair scholarly use requires written permission.

+To view a copy of this license, visit: https://creativecommons.org/licenses/by-nc-nd/4.0/

+**For permissions beyond the scope of this license, contact:** averyarijos[at]gmail[dot]com

+---

 ## Abstract
 This working paper establishes the minimal set of transcendental axioms (CFPE: Conditions for the Possibility of Everything) whose joint satisfaction necessarily reproduces quantum mechanics (QM) and general relativity (GR) in a unified generative substrate.
 We provide rigorous justification for each axiom in the minimal set, demonstrate sufficiency and necessity via formal derivation, and clarify the metabolic logic enabling unification.
 Key implications for physics and metaphysics are detailed.